monktastic/blog/pages/quantum/measurement.md

 is not really a "final answer."

 * A: Again, true but irrelevant.
-There is still a moment where an answer "pops into being," regardless of whether it can later be undone[12].
+There is still a moment where an answer "pops into being," regardless of whether it can later pops out of being[12].

 &nbsp;

-Whether or not there is a "real collapse," and regardless of interpretation, from *your* perspective, there *is* a point at which an answer "comes into being"; where there *is* an answer now but *wasn't* before.
+Whether or not there is a "real collapse," and regardless of interpretation, from *your* perspective, there *is* a point at which an answer "comes into being" -- where there *is* an answer now but *wasn't* before.

 In addition, though we might be able to say now that the cat *has